Lower Silver Creek Dispersed

 Directions

 From Boise, travel north on Highway 55 to Banks.
-Turn east on Highway 17 (Banks-Lowman Road) and continue 8 miles toward Garden Valley.
-Turn north on Forest Road 698 (Middle Fork Road) and pass through Crouch, continuing north approximately 16 miles to the junction with Forest Road 671 (Silver Creek Road).
-Turn right on Forest Road 671 and dispersed camping opportunities are found along this road.
+Turn east on Highway 17 (Banks-Lowman Road) and continue approximately 8 miles toward Garden Valley.
+Turn left onto Forest Road 698 (Middle Fork Road) and pass through Crouch.
+Continue north on FR 698 for approximately 16 miles to the junction with Forest Road 671 (Silver Creek Road).
+Turn right onto FR 671; dispersed camping opportunities are found along the lower sections of this road before reaching the developed Silver Creek Campground.

 Amenities